SAFEHR-data/omopcat/README.md

 - `LOW_FREQUENCY_THRESHOLD`
 - `LOW_FREQUENCY_REPLACEMENT`

-These variables should be defined in `deploy/.env` when running the app in production.
+These variables should be defined in the [docker-compose file](https://github.com/SAFEHR-data/omop-data-catalogue/tree/main/deploy/docker-compose.yml) when running the app in production.

+When running the app in development mode, these variables need to be defined in a `.Renviron` file.

 ### File structure